tugraz-isds/spcd3/API.md

 It is also possible to set the position of a dimension.
 As parameters, only the dimension string and the desired position number are needed.

-- getAllDimensions

-`function getAllDimensions(): string[]`

-This function returns an array of all dimensions in order.

 ## Range Functions

 - getDimensionRange